California Unemployment Insurance (UI) Earning Data

 99% of workers in California.
 Excluded are those who are self-employed, civilian employees of the federal government, military, railroad workers, and a small number of others

 Published research suggests that California UI Data may be available for research purposes.
-While there is no publicly available access procedure, researchers may direct specific questions about obtaining data to a Confidential Data Coordinator at (916) 262-2162 or by email at [email protected], per their website.
+While there is no publicly available access procedure, researchers may direct specific questions about obtaining data to a Confidential Data Coordinator at (916) 262-2162, per the website.

 Age, ethnicity, race, gender, quarterly income, quarterly UI benefits, pre-UI job information, weekly benefits amount, weeks of benefits claimed